How the novel coronavirus has spawned novel law-making

 This exercise of power usually doesn’t require consultation and taking into account diverging views when developing new laws.
 In the federal administration, the parliamentary drafters operate within a special sealed bubble within the Canberra bubble, instructed by government departments preparing drafting instructions that reflect what the Government says it wants legislated.

-That drafting bubble, and the drafts circulating within it, is seldom exposed to public scrutiny.
-Government departments often consult with some interested stakeholders in development of policy.
+That drafting bubble and the drafts circulating within it are seldom exposed to public scrutiny.
+Government departments often consult with interested stakeholders in developing policy.
 This statement of policy may then influence the preparation of the drafting instructions that are passed to the parliamentary drafters.

 Control and predictability

 Australian Governments like control and predictability.
-Exposing government’s intentions to scrutiny is usually seen as antithetical to government running the process.
-Government departments and agencies understand the zeitgeist and rarely push their Minster to open up the legislative drafting process.
+Exposing the government’s intentions to scrutiny is usually seen as antithetical to the government running the process.
+Government departments and agencies understand the zeitgeist and rarely push their Minister to open up the legislative drafting process.

 How the COVIDSafe app changed the game

-Enter from stage left the villain and random disrupter of 2020, COVID-19, and from stage right, its would be vanquisher, the COVIDSafe app and the Privacy Amendment (Public Health Contact Information) Bill 2020.
+Enter from stage left the villain and random disruptor of 2020, COVID-19, and from stage right, the vanquisher, the COVIDSafe app, and the Privacy Amendment (Public Health Contact Information) Bill 2020.

 The Morrison Government’s task in legislating in support of the COVIDSafe contact tracing app was, of course, to get take-up and use by Australian mobile phone users as far above 40 per cent as reasonably possible.